 - A good friend is a senior executive at a major consumer products company.
 I'd like to get an introduction to the legal department there, but I just don't feel comfortable asking for business.

 In one form or other, the underlying question is "How can I convert my personal relationships into business?"

 Reluctance to ask a friend for business typically boils down to a concern that by mixing business with friendship, it will spoil the friendship.
-You might worry that your friend will think you're "exploiting" the relationship and will take offence.
+You might worry that your friend will think you're "exploiting" the relationship and will take offense.
 Or, you could be concerned that a poor result will destroy the relationship.
 Or that you'll feel resentful if the person doesn't hire you.